JonathanThing/ECE-298A-VGA-Video-Player/docs/info.md

 Run the cocotb test script in the `test` folder using `make -B`.
 The timing test results will be shown in the console log.

-cd into the `scripts` folder and do `python3 vga_converter.py ../resources/output.bin`.
+cd into the `scripts` folder and do `python vga_converter.py ../resources/output.bin`.
 Make note of the original image `resources/sample_test.png`.
 After running the script, you should get a new file
 `scripts/output.png`.
 Compare and verify the two images look the same.

+For custom tests, you can put an image in the `test/scripts` folder (ensuring it is a 640x480 PNG image) and then run `python png_to_rle_converter.py`.
+This should give you a `data.bin` file which you can place in `test/resources`.
+Now you can cd to `test` and run `make -B`.
+You should see `output.bin` get created. cd to `scripts` and run `python vga_converter.py ../resources/output.bin`.
+You can see and compare the output image given in `output.png`.

+The test emulate what would be output on a screen using a VGA port.
+For example, we log to the file directly the colour of each pixel.
+Through our `test.py` script we read the `data.bin` file for the RLE data and decode it into each pixel on the screen.
+The `test.py` script will ignore any of the blanking regions (through a counter separate from the verilog files in the `test.py` file; allowing us to test correct blanking as well) so that we can get raw VGA data for one frame.
+This allows us to test the correctness of the output visually.

 ## External hardware